Duality Theory for Bounded Lattices: A Comparative Study: Introduction

 An important underlying theme in these considerations is Nachbin's well-known correspondence between semilattices and algebraic lattices \cite{Nac49} (see also \cite{BF48}), and the resulting Pontryagin-style duality for semilattices \cite{HMS74}.
 This can be achieved by either working with join-semilattices and the ideal functor or meet-semilattices and the filter functor.
 Since most of the above approaches follow the latter, so will we.

-Every algebraic lattice is a continuous lattice, and hence carries the Scott and Lawson topologies (see, e.g., \cite{GHKLMS03}).
-Working with the Scott topology yields the Jipsen-Moshier duality for semilattices, and working with the Lawson topology the BDGM duality \cite{BDGM24}.
+Every algebraic lattice is a continuous lattice, and hence carries the Scott and Lawson topologies (see, e.g., \cite{GHKLMS03}), which are central to some of the dualities mentioned above.
+These topologies can be defined in the more general setting of posets, giving rise to a more general approach to various Stone-like dualities.
+We refer to \cite{GHKLMS03} as well as to \cite{Ern91,Ern93,Ern04} and the references therein.
+For our purposes, working with the Scott topology yields the Jipsen-Moshier duality for semilattices, and working with the Lawson topology the BDGM duality \cite{BDGM24}.
 If the semilattice under consideration is a lattice, then the corresponding algebraic lattice is arithmetic (binary meets of compact elements are compact).
 While it is not necessary, it is convenient (and common) to restrict one's attention to bounded lattices.
 This results in further restriction that the top element of an arithmetic lattice is compact (equivalently, finite meets of compact elements are compact).
 Borrowing the terminology from pointfree topology \cite{Joh82}, we call such complete lattices coherent.
-Then Jipsen-Moshier duality for bounded lattices is established by working with the Scott topology, while the BDGM duality by working with the Lawson topology on coherent lattices.
+Then Jipsen-Moshier duality for bounded lattices is established by working with the Scott topology (see \cref{sec: JM}), while the BDGM duality by working with the Lawson topology on coherent lattices (see \cref{sec: BDGM}).
 The equivalence of the two approaches is then a simple matter of appropriate restriction of the Cornish isomorphism between $\Spec$ and $\Pries$ (see \cref{sec: BDGM}).

 It is interesting to note that the spaces that Hartonas works with in \cite{Har97} are nothing more but BDGM-spaces in disguise.
 Thus, we derive Hartonas duality from the BDGM duality (see \cref{sec: Hs}).